Graylog2/graylog2-cookbook/README.md

 ```

 You can take a look into the attributes file under `attributes/default.rb` to get an idea
-what can be configured for Graylog2.
+what can be configured for Graylog.

 ### Node discovery
 The cookbook is able to use Chef's search to find Elasticsearch and other Graylog nodes.
 To configure